markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-5.  **Laziness.**  If a string of lines *Ls* constitute a [list item](#list-items) with contents *Bs*, then the result of deleting some or all of the indentation from one or more lines in which the next [non-whitespace character] after the indentation is [paragraph continuation text] is a list item with the same contents and attributes.
+5.  **Laziness.**  If a string of lines *Ls* constitute a [list item](#list-items) with contents *Bs*, then the result of deleting some or all of the indentation from one or more lines in which the next character other than a space or tab after the indentation is [paragraph continuation text] is a list item with the same contents and attributes.
 The unindented lines are called